TikTok is a video-sharing social networking service that enables users to make videos in different genres, such as dance and comedy.

 c.
 Add your ad details by uploading your creative media.
 You can upload your media from your computer or use the media from your previous ads.
 You can also choose to create a new video.

 To create a new video, select “use video template” or “smart video“.
 Select the video thumbnail that will serve as a cover photo for your video ad.
-You can upload a new one or choose from the images from your video.
+You can upload a new one or choose from the images in your video.

 Include the text and link that will be shown with your ad.
 This includes the display name, text, call to action, profile image, and the URL of the website you want to drive traffic to if traffic is your main campaign objective.
 When you are done, preview your ad on your device.
 This will show you how the video ad will look after publishing it.